NetCordDev/NetCord/Documentation/guides/migration/other-languages.md

 ---
-title: Migrating from Other Languages
+title: Migrating from JavaScript, Python, and Other Languages to NetCord
-description: Concept mapping for developers coming from other programming languages
+description: Transition to NetCord from discord.js, discord.py, and other language libraries.
+Learn C# equivalents and Discord API concepts.
+omitAppTitle: true
 ---

 # Migrating from Other Languages